harenber/ansible-mailcow/README.md

 ansible-mailcow
 =================

+#### THIS is a quick hack to port the chriswayg/ansible-mailcow to Ubunutu 18.04 LTS.

 #### Ansible role for an initial install of the mailcow mailserver and groupware

 - installs Docker and docker-compose